digicademy/hydra-scraper/README.md

 The file `go.py` provides the basic logic of a scraping run.
 It instantiates three types of objects:

 1. A `HyOrganise` object collects and cleans configuration info.
 It also provides methods to report the current or final status of a scraping run.
-2. Using information from this object, a `HyRetrieve` object is used to download and store markup, based on the `--start` parameter: `HyRetrieveApi` queries an endpoint, `HyRetrieveFiles` produces dumps of individual files, whereas `HyRetrieveSingle` processes single-file content.
+2. A `HyRetrieve` object is used to download and store markup, based on the `--start` parameter: `HyRetrieveApi` queries an endpoint, `HyRetrieveFiles` produces dumps of individual files, whereas `HyRetrieveSingle` processes single-file content.
-3. With the same `HyOrganise` info as before, a `HyMorph` object is called to produce the required output based on what markup is to be used: `HyMorphRdf` handles RDF feeds and resources, `HyMorphXml` deals with XML-based schemas, and `HyMorphTabular` handles data tables.
+3. A `HyMorph` object is called to produce the required output based on what markup is to be used: `HyMorphRdf` handles RDF feeds and resources, `HyMorphXml` deals with XML-based schemas, and `HyMorphTabular` handles data tables.
 These classes differ in what output they are able to produce due to the input formats they serve.

 If you change the code, please remember to document each function and walk other users or maintainers through significant steps.
 This package is governed by the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct/) code of conduct.
 Please keep this in mind in all interactions.